 Medications used in people with bone metastasis include:

 - Chemotherapy.
 If cancer has spread to multiple bones, your doctor may recommend chemotherapy.
 Chemotherapy travels throughout your body to fight cancer cells.
 Chemotherapy can be taken as a pill, administered through a vein or both.
-Side effects depend on the specific chemotherapy drugs you are given.
+Side effects depend on the specific chemotherapy drugs you're given.
+For cancers that are sensitive to chemotherapy, chemotherapy may be the best way to alleviate pain from bone metastases.

 External radiation therapy